aci-ref/facilitation_best_practices/activities/03-engagement.md

 USC-secure Google documentation to track more complex ACIREF engagements.

-Regardless of the tools and procedures chosen to develop the tracking system and tracking. it will prove useless if the facilitation team members do not utilize them consistently.
-If they do not, there will be confusion, dropped tasks, and potentially lost credibility with researchers.
+Regardless of the tools and procedures chosen to develop the tracking system and tracking, it is important that the facilitation team members utilize them consistently.
+If not, there will be confusion, dropped tasks, and potentially lost credibility with researchers.
 Additionally, if you are tracking any metrics or information, a lack in consistency will result in unreliable results and will hinder your efforts.
-If you have multiple facilitators on your team, ensure that everyone is trained and understands the tracking procedures that are in place.
+With multiple facilitators on your team, ensure that everyone is trained and understands the tracking procedures that are in place.